 Source of Protein

-Primarily Fish Meal High quality protein source, rich in amino acids and protein to support health and growth of your koi fish.
+Primarily Fish Meal High-quality protein source, rich in amino acids and protein to support the health and growth of your koi fish.

-Fish Meal / Plant Based Medium quality protein source, still has fish based protein for amino and growth, but is blended with plant based protein to reduce cost of manufacturing.
-Not necessarily bad quality, probably more affordable while providing fish protein.
+Fish Meal / Plant Based Medium quality protein source, still has fish-based protein for amino and growth but is blended with plant-based protein to reduce the cost of manufacturing.
+Not necessarily a bad quality, probably more affordable while providing fish protein.

-Primarily Plant Protein Low quality protein source, most if not all protein comes from non-aquatic or fish source.
+Primarily Plant Protein Low-quality protein source, most if not all protein comes from non-aquatic or fish source.
 Manufacturers may provide similar protein ratios, take a good look at the source of the protein.
-Plant protein is not bad, it's when their are no signs of any fish protein that makes this food a lower quality.
+Plant protein is not bad, it's when there are no signs of any fish protein that makes this food a lower quality.